ComputationalGenomics/PRROMenade/README.md

 ### name_taxid.dmp

-The relationship between each database sequence name and its taxonomic identifier (taxid) are given in this file.
+The relationship between each database sequence name and its taxonomic identifier (taxid) are given in this tab-separated file.
 The taxonomic identifiers correspond to nodes in the taxonomy.
 Several database sequences can map to the same taxid.
-The information in this file must match that in the database sequences file above.
+The information in this file must match that in the database sequences file above, like this `name<tab>taxid`.

 Example: